harsh15520/python_learnings/day2/print basic syntax/README.md

 ## Additional Print Statement Examples

-You can expand beyond the basic "Hello World" with these variations:[6][8]
+You can expand beyond the basic "Hello World" with these variations:

 ```python
 # Using variables